eZanmoto/Bake/doc/functional_specification.md

 See the template\_language.md document for a specification of the template language used by bake.
-When generating files, bake passes a dictionary consisting of the supplied project types mapping to `nil` and variables mapping to their values.
+When generating files, bake passes a dictionary consisting of the supplied project types mapping to `""` variables mapping to their values.
 Project types begin with lowercase letters and variables begin with uppercase letters to avoid namespace collisions.